 The Pandava brothers were accompanying Lord Kamrunag.
 Kamrunag was so captivated by the valley and the location that he decided to live there forever.
 Thus, the Bhima created the lake by ramming his elbow into one of the mountains.
 Also, locals share that no one knows the depth of the lake and many studies & divers have attempted to find the bottom point but returned with inconclusive results.

 Prashar Lake Weather

-Prashar Lake has a knack for unpredictable weather – from snow-laden winter months to rains & bright sunshine filled days – since this trek can be done throughout the year, the weather at Prashar Lake will be synonymous to the weather in the Mandi region.
+Prashar Lake has a knack for unpredictable weather – from snow-laden winter months to rains & bright sunshine-filled days – since you can do this trek throughout the year, the weather at Prashar Lake will be synonymous to the weather in the Mandi region.

-During the year, the highest average Prashar Lake temperature hovers around 21C and the minimum temperature hovers around -8 C. It is essential to be prepared in terms of unpredictable chill, even in the summer months.
-Thus, carrying the layering of clothes is the key for any successful trek in the Himalayas.
+During the year, the highest average Prashar Lake temperature hovers around 21C, and the minimum temperature hovers around -8 C. It is essential to prepare in terms of unpredictable chill, even in the summer months.
+Thus, carrying the layering of clothes is the key to any successful trek in the Himalayas.

 Well, you can indulge yourself in the Prashar Lake Snow Trek in winters.

 Best Time to visit Prashar Lake

 Although you can do this trek at any time of the year, the months of January and February are best to do this trek as the lake is almost frozen and covered with snow.
 There is a certain magnetism to being in untouched hills, with the snowy white blanket embellishing everything in sight, with the nip of the air making you feel all the more alive, somehow.